grantcko/resolve-time/README.md

 # resolve-time

 # Todo:
-make it so that the program is executable like any other clt solve test running problem rewrite tests to include new log collection logic compare vs. hand timing
+- [ ] Make it so that the program is executable like any other CLI
+- [ ] Solve test running problem
+- [ ] Rewrite tests to include new log collection logic
+- [ ] Compare vs. hand timing

 ## Status: work in progress